Quality engineering: Actors

 Typically, these roles are distributed over geographic and organisational boundaries.
-Therefore, appropriate measures need to be taken to coordinate the heterogeneous tasks of the various roles in quality engineering and to consolidate and synchronize the data and information necessary in fulfilling the tasks, and to make them available to each actor in an appropriate form.
+Therefore, appropriate measures need to be taken to coordinate the heterogeneous tasks of the various roles in quality engineering and to consolidate and synchronize the data and information necessary to fulfill the tasks, and make them available to each actor in an appropriate form.

 Knowledge management

 Knowledge management plays an important part in quality engineering.
-The quality engineering knowledge base comprises manifold structured and unstructured data, ranging from code repositories via requirements specifications, standards, test reports, enterprise architecture models to system configurations and runtime logs.
+The quality engineering knowledge base comprises manifold structured and unstructured data, ranging from code repositories via requirements specifications, standards, test reports and enterprise architecture models to system configurations and runtime logs.
 Software and system models play an important role in mapping this knowledge.
 The data of the quality engineering knowledge base are generated, processed and made available both manually as well as tool-based in a geographically, organisationally and technically distributed context.
 Of prime importance is the focus on quality assurance tasks, early recognition of risks, and appropriate support for the collaboration of actors.

 This results in the following requirements for a quality engineering knowledge base: